erhaym/decrypt-chromium-passwords/README.md

-# Retreiving Chrome Saved Passwords
+# Retrieving Chrome Saved Passwords

 > **TL;DR**
 > This article explains how Chromium-based browsers store saved passwords on Linux,
 > why this mechanism is insecure under local attacker assumptions,
 > and demonstrates how stored credentials can be decrypted using publicly available information.

 Ever got told to never click "Save" when your browser asks you to save the password you just entered?
-I did, and since I don't like getting told what not to do without precise explanations, I decided that I had to figure out exactly why that was considered a bad practice.
+I often hear that, and since I don't like getting told what not to do without precise explanations, I decided that I had to figure out exactly why that was considered a bad practice.

 This was an opportunity for me to explore the domain of cryptography and all of the fundamental theory and practice that I had acquired during my freshman year.

-This article will be a documentation of my experimental journey to understand why saving passwords on your browser is generally considered a bad security practice, I will first dive into how the process of saving passwords works and the cryptography behind it, before applying the knowledge I gained through personal research to practically test retrieving my own passwords, to directly measure what exactly made this practice insecure.
+This article will be a documentation of my experimental journey to understand why saving passwords on your browser is generally considered a bad security practice, I will first dive into how the process of saving passwords works and the cryptography behind, before applying the knowledge I gained through personal research to practically test retrieving and decrypting/deobfuscating my own passwords in order directly measure what exactly makes this practice insecure.

 ## Understanding how Chromium handles saved passwords